SahilVijaySingh28/PeerChat/docs/testing.md

-# FlashChat Testing Documentation
+# PeerChat Testing Documentation

 ## Overview
-This document outlines the testing strategy, tools, and best practices for the FlashChat application.
+This document outlines the testing strategy, tools, and best practices for the PeerChat application.
 The goal is to ensure code quality, reliability, and maintainability through comprehensive testing.

 ## Testing Philosophy
-FlashChat follows a testing pyramid approach:
+PeerChat follows a testing pyramid approach:
 1. **Unit Tests** (70%): Test individual functions and components in isolation
 2. **Integration Tests** (20%): Test interactions between modules and services
 3. **End-to-End Tests** (10%): Test complete user workflows